 You may also choose to use our third distribution method: the existing IT network.
 In some installations, it is possible to distribute audio and video signals over a network that is already in place.
 This provides maximum reach for AV distribution, because not only is there an infrastructure already in place to send the signal anywhere you want today, there is also already connectivity in place for where you might want to send an audio or video signal tomorrow.

 Of course, for distribution over the existing network to be possible, the network requirements must be addressed.
 Bandwidth can be particularly problematic, especially for video distribution.
 When you are using an existing network—even when running a virtual LAN (VLAN) to isolate the network signals—you must be sure the network switch can handle the overall bandwidth from both AV distribution and normal network traffic.
 Simply being sure the video signal’s bandwidth accounts for less than the maximum bandwidth of a gigabit switch is not sufficient.
 You must take into account all video streams on the switch as well as the normal traffic.
 Network technologies, like multicast and IGMP snooping, can help prevent the entire network from being flooded, but you must also consider the normal IT traffic.
 That’s why it is important to get feedback and buy-in from your IT department in order to have a successful and manageable deployment.
-If you are looking for more information on this subject, we have a whitepaper entitled, [INSERT NAME & LINK IT] you might find useful.
+If you are looking for more information on this subject, we have a whitepaper entitled Workbook to Planning for Video Streaming you might find useful.

 The AV distribution method you use depends largely on the specific application.
 Going back to our transportation infrastructure analogy, it wouldn’t really be physically possible to have a roadway from Los Angeles to Tokyo.
 Instead, you would need to get a plane or a boat.
 Even then, which one you use depends on what you’re sending and when it needs to get there.
 The same is true for AV signals.
 Physical, environmental and even managerial limitations affect which method you choose.